AI & Special Education: Game-Changer or Just More Hype? (AI for Autism, Dyslexia, and Disabilities That Schools Still Don’t Get)

 AI tools should be developed in local languages

-Education should be brought to rural areas through smartphones
+Education should be brought to rural areas through smartphones.

 Local teachers should be trained in AI technology. #AutismTech #DyslexiaSupport #EdTechForAll #DisabilityTech #AIAccessibility #SpecialNeedsEd #FutureOfLearning #AIforSpecialEd #AssistiveTech #InclusiveEducation

-The Scholar's Corner
+📌 Visit my flagship blog: The Scholar's Corner

 Comments